 Repair cafés are free, community-centered workshops where people can bring along their items that need fixing, and then work alongside skilled volunteers to repair them.
 They can also get help upcycling items or modifying things such as clothing.
 Upon arrival at the repair café, people are directed to appropriate fixing stations with their broken goods where problems are diagnosed, advice is given and repairs completed where feasible.

-We will run the café one Saturday a month from 10am to 1.30pm at Andover Mind, Westbrook Close, South Street, Andover, SP10 2BN (opposite the police station).
+We will run the café one Saturday a month from 10am to 1.00pm at Andover Mind, Westbrook Close, South Street, Andover, SP10 2BN (opposite the police station).
+Last repair booked in at 12.30.
+Please note that we have a temporary change of venue for February and March 2020 and will be operating from the Ugly Duckling pop-up shop in the Chantry Centre.

 Homemade cakes and refreshments will be available.
 The café space creates a sense of community where people of all ages and backgrounds can chat, meet old friends and make new ones.
 We will charge for refreshments and there will be a donation bucket for repairs to help cover the costs of the repair café.
 Everyone is welcome.